 Extension of AGM – Procedures and Consequences

-As per section 96 of the Companies Act, every company other than the OPC or One Person Company is required to hold AGM for transacting on items of ordinary or special business.
+As per section 96 of the Companies Act, every company other than the OPC or One Person Company is required to hold an AGM for transacting on items of ordinary or special business.
 AGM shall be held once in every financial year.

 But any subsequent AGM shall be held by a company within 6 months from the closing of the relevant financial year.
 Say, the FY in question is 2020-21, then the due date for holding AGM shall be 30th September 2021, which is 6 months from 31st March 2021.

-It is to be further noted that the time period between two AGMs held by the company shall not exceed 15 months and this shall be considered between the date of one AGM and that of the next.
+It is to be further noted that the time period between two AGMs held by the company shall not exceed 15 months, and this shall be considered between the date of one AGM and that of the next.

 Extension of AGM